g4b0/silverstripe-simple-gallery/README.md

 </div>
 ```

+You can access the following image variable:

+$CustomLink
+$Title
+$Text
+$Disabled
+$SortOrder

 ### Multiple gallery

 If you prefer to have multiple sortable gallery in a specific page type simply add an has_many relationship